 Some tests are even performed on lab rats.

-I don’t know if you have looked lately, but a large rat is smaller than a human foot, covered in hair, small beady eyes and a metabolism significantly different from that of humans.
+A rat is usually smaller than a human foot, covered in hair, with small beady eyes and a metabolism significantly different from that of humans.

-Let common and good financial sense guide you in your goal, because; the top 10 bodybuilding supplements reviewed is going to help you with choices and up-to-date information.
+Let common and good financial sense and a little research, guide you in your goal, because; the top 10 bodybuilding supplements reviewed is going to help you with choices and up-to-date information.

 Nowhere in bodybuilding, will it be more imperatively beneficial to you than to learn about supplementary nutrition.